dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 They _can’t_ delete a banned player’s old score.

 That score - the one that got you banned in the first place - still exists, sitting in the database.
-The only fix they’ve come up with is a cheap patchjob: They set their kitchen timer to auto refresh the scoreboard removing players from the leaderboard every time it refreshes.
+The only fix they’ve come up with is a cheap patch job: They’ve set the system to auto-refresh and remove flagged players from the leaderboard every cycle.
 And that’s why leaderboard ban appeals can never succeed.

 Because if they lift the ban, your same score reappears, showing everyone the system never actually worked.
 **Flag64 is permanent**, nobody has ever successfully appealed a leaderboard ban.

 PixelTail could rewrite the system to support leaderboard appeals, but that risks breaking achievements, milestones, or stat tracking.
-They’ve known this for years, but with only 6 active players out of 141 leaderboard bans, it’s not worth their effort to bother - and really, who's going to ever find out this information, **unless one of the 6 talks**.
+With only 6 active players out of 141 leaderboard bans, it’s not worth their effort to bother - and really, who's going to ever find out this information, **unless one of the 6 talks**.
 <div style="text-align:center;">
   <img src="https://i.imgur.com/jWUFPAp.png" width="200"/>
 </div>

-PixelTails appeal process is nothing more than a PR stunt.
+PixelTail’s appeal process is nothing more than a PR stunt.